 - Cultivating Self Compassion

 - Finding Calm After the Storm

 - Faculty & Staff

-Join Health & Counselling and SFSS Out On Campus for the Spring 2021 series of LGBTQ+ Radical Self-Care Groups!
+Join Health & Counselling and SFSS Out On Campus for the Spring 2021 series of LGBTQIA2S+ Radical Self-Care Groups!

 - Taking care of your needs before others' - you can't pour from an empty glass!